helgoboss/helgobox/doc/user-guide.md

 markers/regions (either by position or by ID) ... and that it supports visual feedback!
 If you assign this target to a button which has an LED, you will see which marker/region is currently playing just by looking at your controller.

+Please note that this doesn't work when recording!

 User interface elements specific to this target: